NVIDIA/aistore/README.md

 ## Deployment

-AIStore can be deployed in a vast variety of [ways](deploy), ad-hoc, on any bare-metal or virtualized hardware.
-For production deployments on Kubernetes, please refer to:
+AIStore can be easily deployed on any bare-metal or virtualized hardware.
+This repository contains all the scripts needed to run AIS on your laptop or Linux workstation.
+For production deployments on Kubernetes, please refer to a separate dedicated github repo:

 * [Deploying AIS on k8s](https://github.com/NVIDIA/ais-k8s/blob/master/docs/README.md)